-We have for correlator $\big<XX\bar\Psi\Psi \big>$, both triangles with two gauge and one fermion internal lines, given in first line of Fig.\ref{2scalar2fermiontria}, as well as two fermion and one gauge internal lines, in second line in Fig.\ref{2scalar2fermiontria}.
-Notice that the exchange between gauge and hgauge boson internal lines produces phase reversion while keeping the polynomial part identical, therefore generates the second type of cancellation ($\mathbf{ii}$), as discussed above in the Subsection 6.1.
+We have for the correlator $\big<XX\bar\Psi\Psi \big>$, both triangles with two gauge and one fermion internal lines, given in the first line of figure \ref{2scalar2fermiontria}, as well as two fermion and one gauge internal lines, in the second line in figure \ref{2scalar2fermiontria}.
+Notice that the exchange between gauge and hgauge boson internal lines produces phase reversion while keeping the polynomial part identical, therefore generates the second type of cancellation ($\mathbf{ii}$), as discussed in the subsection 6.1.

-Other two correlators, $\big<XX\bar\Psi\bar\Psi \big>$ and $\big<XX\Psi\Psi \big>$, have only one gauge boson and two fermion internal line triangles associated with them, given as second line of Fig.\ref{2scalar2fermiontria}.
+Other two correlators, $\big<XX\bar\Psi\bar\Psi \big>$ and $\big<XX\Psi\Psi \big>$, have only one gauge boson and two fermion internal triangle lines associated with them, given as the second line of figure \ref{2scalar2fermiontria}.
 The pairing goes with the exchange of gauge boson line with hgauge boson line, as well as a permutation of the two external scalar fields, producing together zero sum.
 Thus we have shown vanishing of all three 2scalar-2fermion 4-correlators when $\theta^{\mu\nu}\to0$.

-Altogether in the above Sections 6, and 7 we have completed our proof for vanishing in the $\theta^{\mu\nu}\to0$ limit of both discussed 2scalar-2gauge and 2scalar-2fermion 4-point functions, respectively.
+Altogether in the above sections 6, and 7 we have completed our proof for vanishing in the $\theta^{\mu\nu}\to0$ limit of both the 2scalar-2gauge and 2scalar-2fermion 4-point functions, respectively.

-$\phantom{In Sections 6, and 7 we have completed our proof for vanishing in limit of all above.}$Q.E.D.\\
+$\phantom{In Sections 6 and 7 we have completed our proof for vanishing in limit of all above as}$Q.E.D.\\